Skills in Demand Visa

 Labour Market Testing

 LMT is to be streamlined, although the only announcement so far is that the requirement to advertise on the Workforce Australia site will be abolished.
-The validity of advertising period will increase from 4 to 6 months.
+The validity of advertising period will increase from 4 months to 6 months.

-LMT will be gradually phased out as Jobs and Skills Australia data on skills shortages improves and a Core Skilled Occupation List created as an alternative to LMT.
+LMT will be gradually phased out as Jobs and Skills Australia data on skills shortages improves and a Core Skilled Occupation List is created as an alternative to LMT.

 Key elements of the Skills in Demand visa include: